Cubs continue their rapid second-half rebound

 "That's just how this stuff happens sometimes," Maddon said.
 "We haven't had a run.
 We didn't run anywhere in that first half.
 We've been walking in that first half. … We get on a mini run right now and it coincides with the other team not doing so well.
 Bully for us."

 As for Contreras, he continues to mature as a key cog in the middle of the lineup.
 He's not the only one finding his game, though.
-Addison Russell has come alive in the second half, Kyle Schwarber has a .901 OPS since returning from Triple-A Iowa and former closer Hector Rondon is nearly hitting triple digits on the radar gun.
+Addison Russell has come alive in the second half, Kyle Schwarber has a .901 OPS since returning from Triple-A Iowa and former closer Hector Rondon is hitting nearly triple digits on the radar gun.
 No team needed a reset more at the break than the Cubs; the results show as much.

 "The guys are different right now," Maddon said.
 "They're back to what they're supposed to look and feel like."

-Contreras is so locked in he didn't realize what his home run meant.
+Contreras is so locked in, he didn't realize what his home run meant.
 A share of first place for the first time since June 6 sounds good to him.

-"I didn't realize that, but now that I know it feels great to keep helping the team," he said.
+"I didn't realize that, but now that I know, it feels great to keep helping the team," he said.
 "I'm not thinking about first place, though, I'm thinking about the game tomorrow against the White Sox.

 "It's a big difference than the first half."